Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 # NWS Heat Risk x CDC Heat and Health Index Dashboard

+## TODO list

+1. simplicity = merge the two deployments into a single stack.
+2. debugging = add unified logging to the entire stack
+3. optimization = move the S3 data to Cloudfront CDN

+## description

 This application is an experimental dashboard that two new indices published by federal agencies to help understand the health impacts of extreme heat — the NWS Heat Risk and the CDC Heat and Health Index.

 It consists of two parts: